FAQ - Frequently Asked Questions

 Why do they cost so much?

 Alpacas first began being imported to the United States in 1985, and the importation is now closed.
 Yes, alpacas can still come into the United States, but they can no longer be registered.
-A female alpaca can only have one cria a year, so herd growth is slow.
+A female alpaca can only have one cria per year, so herd growth is slow.
 Over the last few years the demand for alpacas has increased, while the supply has remained low.
 This makes good quality breeding alpacas in high demand.

 Alpacas first began being imported to the United States in 1985, and the importation is now closed.
 Yes, alpacas can still come into the United States, but they can no longer be registered.
-A female alpaca can only have one cria a year, so herd growth is slow.
+A female alpaca can only have one cria per year, so herd growth is slow.
 Over the last few years the demand for alpacas has increased, while the supply has remained low.
 This makes good quality breeding alpacas in high demand.

 If I want to consider purchasing an alpaca what should I do?

 First, it is important not to jump in to any major life change without serious consideration.
-Visit the AOA website and request some of the free alpaca magazines they offer.
-The Internet is another source of information.
-I hope that our website will provide you with first class educational resources and practical advice about alpacas.
+Ask yourself why you want to purchase an alpaca.
+Are you interested in producing your own fiber for crafting or knitting?
+Do you want to breed and sell alpacas?
+Are you just interested in having a couple around for fun?
+The internet is a great place to start.
+Visit the Alpaca Owners Association website and find alpaca farms near you.
 Next, visit some farms and talk to as many breeders as possible.
 Write down your questions and then ask them.
-Ask if you can help with the Saturday morning chores, spring shearing, or trimming nails.
+Most alpaca breeders love to talk about alpacas!
+Ask if you can help with Saturday morning chores, spring shearing, or trimming toenails.
 Be sure you like the hands-on of alpacas, and not just the TV ad ‘glamour’.
 Attend some alpaca shows if you can.
-This will give you the perfect opportunity to see some high quality alpacas.
-Conformation is an important part of raising alpacas, and there is nothing like a show to help you learn some of the basics.
+Nearly all are free and open to the public.
+This will give you the perfect opportunity to see some high quality alpacas and talk to lots of breeders who have a wealth of experience and knowledge about raising alpacas.
+Conformation, fleece fineness, uniformity, and crimp are all important characteristics of quality alpacas, and there is nothing like a show to help you learn some of the basics.
 Finally, if you do decide to purchase some alpacas, choose a breeder that you feel you can trust.
-At Sugar Hollow Farm we are willing to work with new breeders, and to be your mentor.
+At Sugar Hollow Farm Alpacas we are willing to work with new breeders, and to be your mentor.
 Contact us if you have any questions. |